 “We are the only bank headquartered in downtown Rock Island and have a strong local economic impact,” said Steve Ollenburg, president and CEO of Modern Woodmen Bank.
 “To celebrate 10 years, we wanted to further our commitment to the downtown community.”

 “The fact that this project will help veterans is particularly important to us,” said W. Kenny Massey, Modern Woodmen Bank chairman of the Board of Directors and Modern Woodmen president and CEO.
-“These heroes deserve housing that is accessible and affordable.
-Modern Woodmen Bank is proud to be the first organization to support the project.”
+“These heroes deserve housing that is accessible and affordable.”